john-pachec0/Monitor/TERMS_OF_SERVICE.md

 - **Non-infringement** - We don't guarantee it doesn't violate anyone's rights
 - **Accuracy** - We don't guarantee the content is error-free
 - **Reliability** - We don't guarantee the App won't crash or have bugs
-- **Results** - We don't guarantee using Untwist will improve your mental health
+- **Results** - We don't guarantee using Monitor will improve your mental health

-**Use Untwist at your own risk.**
+**Use Monitor at your own risk.**

 ## Limitation of Liability

-**TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE ARE NOT LIABLE FOR ANY DAMAGES ARISING FROM YOUR USE OF UNTWIST.**
+**TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE ARE NOT LIABLE FOR ANY DAMAGES ARISING FROM YOUR USE OF Monitor.**

 This includes but is not limited to:
 - Direct, indirect, incidental, consequential, or punitive damages